The two-clock problem in population dynamics: Discussion

 \section{Discussion}

-In this paper we introduced a general thermodynamic framework for populations and lineages that relates the generational description of branching processes with their description in physical time via Eq.~\eqref{eq:pop_duality}.
-Our approach is inspired by recent work analyzing populations in terms of individual lineages~\cite{wakamoto_optimal_2012,sughiyama_pathwise_2015,levien_large_2020, yamauchi_unified_2022}, and is directly based on the duality between the processes $t_n$ and $n(t)$ uncovered in \cite{glynn_large_1994,pigolotti_generalized_2021}.
-This duality provides a new and unifying perspective on many results in the study of population growth, in particular the Euler-Lotka equation as well as the ancestry of a typical individual \cite{georgii_supercritical_2003,wakamoto_optimal_2012}.
-The latter is of major importance for modelling processes such as gene expression and cell size homeostasis in microbial populations, which depend on the history of an individual \cite{thomas_making_2017,thomas_intrinsic_2019,genthon_analytical_2022,hein_asymptotic_2024,ocal_cell_2025}.
-Our results hold for branching processes with variable numbers of offspring, including the possibility of extinction \cite{genthon_cell_2023}, which is a common feature in epidemics and microbial models.
+We introduce a general thermodynamic framework for populations and lineages that relates the generational description of branching processes with their description in physical time via Eq.~\eqref{eq:pop_duality}.
+Our approach is inspired by recent work analyzing populations in terms of individual lineages~\cite{wakamoto_optimal_2012,sughiyama_pathwise_2015,levien_large_2020, yamauchi_unified_2022}, and is directly based on the duality between the processes $t_n$ and $n(t)$ uncovered in \cite{glynn_large_1994,duffy_how_2005,gingrich_fundamental_2017,pigolotti_generalized_2021}.
+This duality provides a new and unifying perspective on many results in the study of population growth, in particular the Euler-Lotka equation as well as the ancestry history of populations \cite{georgii_supercritical_2003,wakamoto_optimal_2012}.
+The latter is of major importance for modeling processes such as gene expression and cell size homeostasis in microbial populations, which depend on the history of individual lineages \cite{thomas_making_2017,thomas_intrinsic_2019,genthon_analytical_2022,hein_asymptotic_2024,ocal_cell_2025}.
+We apply our formalism to derive new formul\ae{} for the selection coefficient that allow us to estimate fixation probabilities and fitness differences in population genetics.
+Our results hold for branching processes with variable numbers of offspring, including the possibility of extinction \cite{genthon_cell_2023}, which is a common feature in epidemic and microbial models.